 The BHOA engaged the law firm of Orten Cavanagh Holmes & Hunt, LLC to review the proposed Amended and Restated Declaration and comment as to its consistency, applicability, and compliance with current Colorado law.
 Their recommended changes have been incorporated into the proposed Amended and Restated Declaration as appropriate.

+General Information:

+Pursuant to Article II, Section 3 of BHOA’s Bylaws, the presence 30% of the members in good standing constitutes a quorum.
+Thus, the BHOA must receive ballots from at least 30% of the members in good standing in order to meet the quorum requirements.

+Pursuant to Article X, Section 4 of the existing Protective Covenants, the proposed amendments will be adopted if at least 66 2/3% of the Resident Owners approve such action.

+The Association may hold a vote by mail (written) ballot pursuant to C.R.S. § 7-127-109.

+Members are entitled to vote for or against each ballot item.

+THIS BALLOT MUST BE RECEIVED NO LATER THAN ________________, 2021 TO BE COUNTED.

+This ballot may not be revoked.

 Ballot Organization:

 Per the existing Covenants, amendments to the Covenants must be approved by at least 66 2/3% of the Resident Owners in Bannockburn.
 Because of the large number of changes made to the Covenants as a result of the processes described above it is impractical to have each homeowner vote on each paragraph or sentence of change.
 Therefore, the Board has organized the ballot into three voting categories as follows: